🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ›‘οΈ Safety + 8.0 -- 100 Asilah is a tranquil, small coastal town with a low crime rate and a relaxed atmosphere, though petty theft can occur in crowded tourist areas.
+πŸ›‘οΈ Safety + 8.0 -- 100 Asilah is generally safe for digital nomads, with low violent crime and a strong community feel, though petty theft can occur in tourist areas.